 University Groups with External Functions

-University groups whose main purpose is to provide a service to an external-facing population are allowed a unique graphic identity.
-A graphic identity is needed for groups to be able to market and advertise their services to a non-university population.
-Graphic identities are created by the Department of Marketing and Communications and will follow university brand guidelines.
+University groups whose primary purpose is to provide a service to an external-facing population are allowed a unique graphic identity.
+A graphic identity is essential for groups to market and advertise their services to a non-university audience effectively.
+The Office of Marketing and Communications creates graphic identities and adheres to the university’s brand guidelines.
 Examples include, but are not limited to:

 Texas Institute for Applied Environmental Research logo.